buedaswag/landing-page/README.md

 * the date feild in the articles should be extracted from te doc name
 * add the testemonial from Mark
 * create backlinks for pages, especially about VSM, etcz`

-## Git Hook Testing
-This line was added to test the git pre-push hook functionality.
-This is a second test to verify the git hook is working properly.